 Shay Black comes from Dublin, Ireland and has been with the agency since 1995.
 His first career was as a Psychiatric Nurse, which developed into Public Health Nursing (Health Visiting) in the UK’s National Health Service (NHS) and lectured in Child Health and Development in Liverpool, England, before migrating to California in 1994.
 His first connection with the agency was as a hotline volunteer, progressing to after-hours staff, then worked temporarily as CMS (Case Management Specialist), Hotline Recruitment Specialist, and eventually moved into Admin.
 He is currently Family Path’s Administrative Support Manager and also has responsibility for the Facilities team.
 He has lived in Dublin, London, Canterbury and Liverpool, and currently resides in Berkeley.
 Shay’s passion is music, and performs regularly with his brothers and sisters in Europe and the United States.

 Rene DValery is a Licensed Family and Marriage Therapist, who was born in Nicaragua (Central America) and grew up in San Francisco.
 Rene has been at Family Paths since 2006, when fresh out of grad school joined Early Childhood Mental Health and later on the Families in Transition branches of the organization to start and eventually complete his required hours of internship toward licensure.
 After completing his licensure, Rene began working at Kaiser Permanente in the Early Start Program and began working as a private practice clinician.
-A few years later, Rene returned to Family Paths in his current position as one of the managers of the Families in Transition Program.
-He has focused much of his energy into growing the support for Spanish speaking clinicians, as well as expanding the awareness of the Latino Culture in the agency.
+A few years later, Rene returned to Family Paths and became one of the managers of the Families in Transition Program.
+He has focused much of his energy into growing the support for Spanish speaking clinicians, as well as expanding the awareness of the Latino Culture within the agency.
+He is now one of the Family Support Managers in our Oakland office with a focus on growing and expanding our 24-Hour Parent Support & Resource Hotline.
 Rene received his undergraduate degrees in psychology and French literature from UC Berkeley and later his MA in psychology from John F. Kennedy University.
 Outside of work, Rene enjoys working out, traveling, dining out, spending time with friends and family, and “discovering.”

 Andrea Makunje is a licensed Marriage and Family Therapist who started at Family Paths in 2007 as a clinician in the TIPS and FIT programs.
 After realizing how much she enjoyed the paperwork aspect of her clinical work, she forged the path in helping to create a more unified Quality Assurance program, and is currently the Clinical Operations Manager.
 Prior to Family Paths, Andrea worked at other non-profits in program management and was an editor with a large publishing house (likely where her keen eye for detail and annoying yet useful desire for perfection were developed).
 Andrea grew up in Southern California, but loves the East Bay so much, she’ll never go back.
 Due to being a working mom of young twins, Andrea has no time for hobbies, but enjoys staring out the window and drinking coffee when the rare opportunity presents itself.